Reducing herbivore damage in woodland

 Gamekeepers who search poachers and seize property other than game are therefore at risk from claims of assault and civil action.
 They may also jeopardise any subsequent prosecution.

-There is no longer any requirement to possess a game licence or game dealer’s licence in any part of the UK.
+Since 2007, there is no requirement to possess a game licence or game dealer’s licence in any part of the UK.
 However, there are specific rules relating to the sale and supply of game and venison.
 In Scotland, you can only sell venison that you have shot to a licensed venison dealer.

 Under Section 2 of the Act, anyone suspected of poaching and found with: